 We’re trying to build a small library of videos.
 Here’s what we have so far.
-Videos in both lists are organized from earliest to most recent, with the bottom title being the latest, and the very latest bolded.
+Videos in both lists are organized from earliest to most recent, with the bottom title being the latest.

 - Author discusses Deadball Era hitting

 - Effective Backspin in Hitting: A Deadball Approach (Part One)

 - Effective Backspin in Hitting: A Deadball Approach (Part Two)